 Brazosport College is committed to providing equal education opportunities to every student.
-BC offers services for individuals with special needs and capabilities including counseling, tutoring, equipment, and software to assist students with special needs.
-For student to receive any accommodation, documentation must be completed in the Office of Disability Services.
-Please contact Phil Robertson, Special Populations Counselor at 979-230-3236 for further information.
+Brazosport College offers services for individuals with special needs and capabilities including counseling, tutoring, equipment, and software to assist students with special needs.
+Please contact the Special Populations Counselor, 979.230.3236, for further information.